Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 ## TDD and BDD

-Test Driven Development is popular trend in software development.
-That uses software tests as a basis for development.
+Test Driven Development is popular trend in software development, that uses software tests as a basis for development.

 > Test-driven development (TDD) is a software development process that